-Sometimes you will work from dawn to dusk, cutting coppice poles, widening the tracks, or fighting the rhododendron.
-You may want to buy simply to sit back and enjoy the wood.
-By night you will listen to the owls, sneak out to observe the badgers, or just lie looking skyward at a million million stars.
+Sometimes you might work from dawn to dusk, cutting coppice poles, widening the tracks, or fighting the rhododendron.
+You may want to simply sit back and enjoy the wood.
+By night you will listen to the owls, sneak out to observe the badgers, or just lie looking skyward at the stars.

 What woodland owners say

 One day at a meeting of our woodland owners our Woodlands TV crew rolled up, so we asked everyone to tell us why they had bought their woodland, and what it means to them.